Hi, you are logged in as , if you are not , please click here

 Further information can be found on English for Academic Purposes WEBSITE

 The EAP skills support programme offers academic language support to international students who need to develop their English language and academic literacy skills during their studies.
 All classes are free of charge to international students registered at the University of Southampton.
-If you want to continue to improve your English, we offer the following academic language skills support classes: academic writing skills; PhD thesis writing skills; Masters level dissertation writing skills; critical thinking skills; presentation & seminar skills and everyday English skills.
+If you want to continue to improve your English, we offer the following academic language skills support classes: Writing for university; Reporting verbs and source use in academic writing; Research writing for both PGR and PGT students; Critical thinking for university and beyond; Confident speaking at university; Communicate with confidence and Intercultural Communication for university.

 If you have not previously created an account for the Online Store, you will need to create an account to make a booking.